1.1.1 School Team Players

 - Rocket League by Psyonix for PC, PlayStation 4, Xbox One, and Nintendo Switch

-- Tom Clancy’s Rainbow Six: Siege by Ubisoft Entertainment SA for PC, Xbox One, and Playstation 4
+- Tom Clancy’s Rainbow Six: Siege by Ubisoft Entertainment SA for PC, Xbox One, Xbox Series X/S, Playstation 4, and Playstation 5

 - NBA 2K21 by 2K Sports for Xbox One and Playstation 4